kisslinux/kisslinux.github.io/pages/faq.md

 ## Why is the logo a woman?

 The word "kiss" has a feminine connotation (at least in the eyes of the creator) and the logo/avatars reflect this.

+## Why is software X not in the repositories?

+In keeping the system simple a lot of the typical software is intentionally excluded.
+There is no "Natural Language Support" (`gettext`, `intltool`, `ICU` etc), no `pam` or `polkit`, no `dbus`, no `pulseaudio` etc.

+This does **not** go on to say that these cannot be installed, they just aren't in the official repositories.
+KISS provides a minimal and extendible base with the belief that it is easier to **add** software than it is to **remove** it.

+Users can create their own repositories and track them with `git`.
+Other users can then enable these repositories.
+I envision users creating repositories for the software which won't be included in the official repositories!